Denali (drag queen): Career

 Zuckerman is a double gold medalist in the U.S. Figure Skating moves and freestyle category and a PSA certified coach.
 He has skated with Cirque du Soleil, SeaWorld, and Royal Caribbean Productions and choreographed for Team USA figure skaters Mariah Bell, Amber Glenn, and Ashley Cain-Gribble/Timothy LeDuc.

 Denali competed on the thirteenth season of RuPaul's Drag Race.
 She was the first contestant from Alaska and the first to compete with ice skates.
 During the show, she eliminated Kahmora Hall from the competition by lip syncing to "100% Pure Love" by Crystal Waters, portrayed a Russian bot in "Social Media: The Unverified Rusical", and impersonated Jonathan Van Ness during Snatch Game.
 She was eliminated in the season's makeover challenge after a lip sync against Olivia Lux, finishing in 8th place.

 On April 23, 2025, Denali was announced as one of eighteen former Drag Race contestants participating in the tenth season of RuPaul's Drag Race All Stars.

 Personal life

 Zuckerman lives in Chicago, as of 2018.
 He has a third-degree black belt in martial arts.

+On August 29, 2026, Zuckerman married longtime partner Alexander Montgomery in a ceremony in Chicago.